Hafizh-Zen/receiver/README.md

 Instead, Rust requires the use of safe wrappers like RwLock<> or Mutex<> to manage shared mutable state.
 This ensures that all access is properly synchronized, making your program more stable and less prone to hard-to-find bugs.

 #### Reflection Subscriber-2

+1. Did you explore anything beyond the tutorial steps, like src/lib.rs?
+Yeah, I checked out src/lib.rs to see how the app is set up behind the scenes.
+I noticed it uses the AppConfig struct along with dotenvy and Figment to handle environment variables.
+It’s a pretty neat setup because it keeps the config flexible—you don’t have to hardcode anything, and it’s easy to switch between environments.

+2. How does the Observer pattern help with multiple subscribers?
+And what about running more than one main app instance?
+The Observer pattern really helps here—it makes adding new subscribers simple.
+Each receiver just registers itself, and it’ll automatically get notifications.
+You don’t need to change the core logic, which keeps things clean and scalable.

+Running multiple main instances (the publishers) is a bit trickier, though.
+You’d need to make sure they’re in sync so that all subscribers still get the right updates.
+But as long as each receiver is connected to the correct publisher, it’s doable.

+3. Did you write your own tests or update the Postman collection?
+Was it useful?
+Yeah, I wrote some tests for NotificationRepository and NotificationService, just to make sure everything worked like it should and to catch any weird edge cases.
+I also cleaned up the Postman collection by adding clearer descriptions and example requests.
+It definitely helped, especially when working with others—it made testing and debugging way smoother.